-Closing costs are fees owed on or by closing day that must be paid for your home sale to be complete.
+Closing costs are fees owed that are due on or by closing day that must be paid for a home sale to be complete.

 When you’re involved in a financial transaction as big as this, you want to be sure you are protected.
-Your legal professional will ensure that the buyer has made good on all terms outlined in the Offer to Purchase, and that you have met your legal obligations so the deal may close.
-Legal fees vary widely, and the total cost depends on the extent of services provided.
-You will also be responsible for disbursements (any costs related to handling your file, such as long distance calls and travel).
+Your Legal Professional will ensure that the Buyer has made good on all terms outlined in the Offer to Purchase, and that the Seller has met their legal obligations so the transaction may close.
+Legal fees vary widely, and the total cost depends on the extent of services provided and includes disbursements.

-Be forewarned that if you plan to pay off your mortgage with the proceeds, your bank may charge a fee for closing your account, and a penalty fee if you’ve paid it off early.
+The best advice is to contact your Mortgage Lender if you plan to pay off your mortgage with the proceeds of the sale, as your bank may charge a fee for closing your account, and a penalty fee if you’ve paid it off early.

-And don’t forget about your new house.
-You’ll want to be sure to budget extra funds for expenses related to your move (such as the moving company and utility hookups).
+And don’t forget about your New Home!
+Be sure to budget extra funds for expenses related to your move, such as the Moving Company and Utility Hookups.